World Food Safety Day: Keeping You and Your Family Safe

 More Than 250 Foodborne Diseases

-According to the Centers for Disease Control and Prevention (CDC), there are more than 250 foodborne diseases, most being infections caused by bacteria, viruses, and parasites.
+According to the Centers for Disease Control and Prevention (CDC), there are more than 250 foodborne diseases, most being infections caused by bacteria, viruses, and parasite.
 With summer on the horizon, along with more casual eating and food preparation, the incidence of food-borne illnesses can increase.
 “One out of 6 Americans each year gets a foodborne illness,” says Shelley Feist, Executive Director, Partnership for Food Safety Education.
 “For some people, including young children, a foodborne illness can be very serious.
 Some of the germs that cause foodborne illness are very common and continue to be present in food here [in the U.S.] – germs like Salmonella and Campylobacter.”

 The most common types of foodborne illnesses are caused by norovirus, Salmonella, Clostridium perfringens, Campylobacter and Staphylococcus aureus.
 Less common but causing even more serious illnesses are Clostridium botulinum (botulism), Listeria, Escherichia coli (E. coli), and Vibrio.